 The amount of apples and peanut butter you should eat depends on your body’s unique nutritional needs.
 Just make sure you’re not over consuming calories or forgetting to include a variety of other foods in your diet, too.

 The apple and peanut butter combo is a classic snack that’s delicious and nutritious.

-Both apples and peanuts are loaded with nutrients that promote your health in a variety of ways, including reducing inflammation, promoting heart health, and controlling blood sugar levels.
+Apples and peanut butter diet are loaded with nutrients that promote your health in a variety of ways, including reducing inflammation, promoting heart health, and controlling blood sugar levels.